jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 ## The First Degree of Separation

-...
+To begin this series, I reached out to a astrophysicist I met briefly.
+I really wanted to hear more about a subject I'm woefully ignorant of.
+Unfortunately, she was not available, so I went instead with one of my readers.
+Someone who I've signed up from the very beginning.
+He's younger than me, but has so much life experience in other aspects.

 ## Enter Simon

-Simon Gonedeck a fun guy to talk to.
-We know each other from DevBootcamp back in 2014.
-He was my in my cohort, and one of the youngest folks to enter the bootcamp.
-Incidentally, not the youngest.
+Simon Gonedeck is a Minnesotan.
+He's an absolute joy to talk to because he's got so much energy and drive.
+We met at a software bootcamp three years ago in 2014.
+We were in the same cohort and Simon was one of the younger people to attend.
+Technically not the youngest.

+We paired programmed a few times and hung out outside of the program.
+I got Simon to join our final team project where we created a social network for grieving.
+Simon was a total team player and whooped my ass into gear when we took a break at the gym.

-He recently graduated from University of St. Thomas, living in St. Paul / Minneapolis area, working at his consulting firm, MG Web Partners along with his twin brother Sevy and friend Johnny, who also went to DevBootcamp.
+After the bootcamp, Simon went back to school at the University of St. Thomas.
+He graduated earlier this year and is living in the St. Paul / Minneapolis area.
+Along with his twin brother, Sevy, and his friend, Johnny, they work at their own consulting firm, MG Web Partners.
+Johnny also went to our same bootcamp.

-Simon's a lacrosse player, total athlete.
-Got my ass in gear from HIT when we were at the bootcamp.
-He's recovering from an injury.
-In our conversation, we talk business.
-About his firm, MG Web Partners, about dealing with partners, and dealing with the business side.
+Simon's a lacrosse player, and what I consider a total athlete.
+Unfortunately, he was recorvering from an injury when we had the interview.
+I realize that he's a person to go to for my atheletic questions, so in the future, I'll be reaching out to him more.

+During our interview, we talked abotu business and connections, focusing on his previous consulting firm he worked for and his current ventures, MG Web Partners.
+We also talk about dealing with customers.

 Like myself, Simon's got a lot going on in his life.
 I can learn a lot more by saying "no" more often and taking on fewer things.